 I was gonna put "Grindin" but that's a given.
 "I'm Not You" is something that could come on now and It would hit me so hard.
 This collab and beat was out of here!
 How do you make a sinister beat with steel drums?!??
 The fuck is wrong with The Neptunes?
 Them niggas truly didn't give a fuck.

-9. Kanye ft.
-Nas & Really Doe "We Major"
+Kanye — "We Major" ft.
+Nas & Really Doe

 "What the fuck else you gonna play when you make your first million?
 Kanye is the king at embodying the true feeling of the song.
 "We Major" feels like it's name."

 "My big sister had the tape, Reasonable Doubt.
 I don't remember anybody else bumpin' Jay around our town (Oxnard, an hour north of LA).
 But Biggie was popular and Jay was not on everyone's radar like that.
 The energy on this song use to drive me crazy.
 Listening now you can tell that both of them felt on top of their game and it's awesome they didn't let their egos get in the way of letting them make a classic song."

 D'Angelo — "Africa"

 "I feel like JD must of been having a creative breakthrough when he made this.
 It's so far from what he is known for, but so very close.
 It's rock, it's hip-hop it's soul, it's electronic, trippy, and spiritual.
 This OK to play at my funeral too...maybe as people are gathering."

 Bilal — "Sometimes"

 "'I wish I was drug-free sometimes'...creative soul.
 Pushing the boundaries of R&B; such range and emotion.
 I remember where I was when I heard this.
 Everything is crystal clear.
 There is a reason for that."

 The Beatles — "In My Life"